ITA-Augsburg/OEkoCap/README.md

 - Start.vue → comment in example button in template
 - When done developing don’t forget to undo the steps above!

 Whenever a new production build is built on the server, two files need to be copied manually into the dist folder: call_server.php and server.conf.
 These files are found on the server in a different folder.
 Make sure you don't delete these files in the original folder!

+seite ist unter http://oekocap.org und https://oekocap.org erreichbar. “calculate” funtkioniert nur auf der https seite.
+Currently both http://oekocap.org and https://oekocap.org serve the website but only https://oekocap.org can call the server when pressing 'calculate' on the processing-site.

 #### Pre-requirements
 Node.js installed